Academic Catalog

 4

 Course selections should be based on the requirements of the intended transfer to a four-year institution.
-Students should speak to their advisor for clarification.
+Students should speak to their advisor for clarification and in many cases are encouraged to take both SOWK 201and PSYC 278.
+Additional recommendations include SOWK 170, SOWK 171, SOWK 191 and SOWK 192.